gipsyblues/meshygui/README.md

 serval commands.

-The software is written using the Python programming language and uses the Tk graphical toolkit and so should run on any system which has Python 2.7 or Python 3.4.
+The software is written using the Python programming language and uses the Tk graphical toolkit and so should run on any system which has Python 2.7, Python 3.4 or newer.

 All advice and assistance to improve the software will be gratefully received, as will code reviews, bug reports, patches and any other contributions.